stevedekorte/vertex.js/README.txt

 The database is composed of nodes each of which have a lexically ordered list of named slots whose values point to other nodes and a separate list of meta slots whose values contain data.
 These lists are indexed (log(n) lookups) and support cursor-like operations so they can be use for most database applications.

-This is somewhat similar to a traditional filesystem except directories are now called "nodes" and contain separate namespaces for sub-directories ("slots") and files ("meta slots").
+This is somewhat similar to a traditional filesystem except directories are now called "nodes" and contain separate namespaces for sub-directories ("slots"), files ("meta slots").

 META-SLOT CONVENTIONS